ehsong/ehsong.github.io/_pages/research.md

 * An Exploration of the Effect of Article Length on the Gender Citation Gap (with Ingo Rohlfing and Barbara Ellynes Zucchi Nobre Silva)
   * Previous versions presented at APSA, Los Angeles 2023
   * Funded by German Federal Ministry of Education and Research (BMBF)

-## China and Democracy

-Albeit being a non-democratic country, the Communist Party of China has not neglected the idea of 'democracy' - the earliest discussion of democracy goes back to 2009 when Yu Keping, advisor to Hu Jintao released an essay "Democracy is a Good Thing".
-More recently, the idea of democracy has been again mentioned in the white paper released by the CCP before the Democracy Summit headed by President Biden in December 2021.
-This project aims to examine the history of how democracy has been interpreted in China and how it is being used as a legitmizing tool for the CCP.
-In addition, this project also aims to examine how "democracy with Chinese characteristics" affects international audience and their interpretation of China's soft power.